TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

 .. todo: We should mention the usually used sub folder `Tests/Unit`.

+:file:`composer.json`
+   This file enables the extension to be installed via Composer.
+Read more about it in the :ref:`TYPO3 Explained, composer.json <t3coreapi:composer-json>`.

 :file:`ext_emconf.php`
    Contains the configuration for the extension manager of TYPO3 like metadata as the name, the description, and the author of the extension.
+Used in legacy non-Composer based installations.

 :file:`ext_localconf.php`
-   This file contains the configuration of the Frontend Plugins.
+   This file contains the configuration of the frontend plugins.

 :file:`ext_tables.php`
    This file contains configuration for the backend.